employees holding a meeting at the office

 We’ve mentioned how many established companies and startups will opt to hire one professional as both an SDR and BDR.
 However, this is often difficult to sustain over time, as both positions have a substantial number of roles and responsibilities.
 The best option would be to prospect potential BDRs and SDRs that have experience or expertise in lead generation for your company’s industry or specific niche.
 With this contextual knowledge, both professionals will be able to work together to pull in a steady stream of highly qualified leads that will convert into customers.

 Even when your business begins to scale and you are able to outsource a full sales and marketing team, you should still have both an SDR and BDR as key leads of those teams.
-While the roles and responsibilities for lead generation and cold calling will now be distributed, your SDR and BDR will serve as team leads and develop strategies for your ever-changing business and industry atmosphere.
+While the roles and responsibilities for lead generation and cold calling will now be distributed, your SDR and BDR will serve as team leads and develop strategies to close deals for your ever-changing business and industry atmosphere.

 Final Thoughts

 Sales development representatives and business development representatives are very different positions, but they both work well off of one another.
-For business owners that want to get the most out of their lead generations, sales team, and marketing team, establishing a BDR and SDR is the key to success.
+For business owners who want to get the most out of their lead generations, sales team, and marketing team, establishing a BDR and SDR is the key to success.
 Without such professionals in place, identifying potential prospects, lead generation, and customer acquisition can be very difficult to achieve.

 John Dubay